 These grosbeaks are found only east of the Rockies, with their summer breeding territory ranging from as far south as as parts of Oklahoma and the Appalachians all the way up to Northern Canada.
 Oddly, they are not found in the Northeastern part of Canada.
 They winter in Central and South America.
 Rose-breasted Grosbeaks actually prefer second-growth forests, so their numbers are doing well.

 Keeping a fresh water supply and black oil sunflower seeds is a great way to keep these birds in your yard all summer.
-Grosbeaks also consume large numbers of insects gleaning them similar to the way warblers do, and some fruit.
+Grosbeaks also eat large numbers of insects—consuming them similar to the way warblers do—and some fruit.